 - 3.1 This rank is one in which the Librarian achieves a competent level in professional practice.
-For initial appointment, it requires relevant experience as a professional Librarian. - 3.2 A person appointed to this rank shall possess an ALA accredited Library Science degree or, in the case of an archivist, a relevant University degree in Archival Studies, and shall normally have a minimum of three years of full-time experience as a professional Librarian or Archivist. - 3.3 Appointment to the rank of Librarian II will be granted only if a Librarian has demonstrated: - a) That they have achieved a demonstrated record of satisfactory performance in professional practice (see 3.2.
-Evaluation of Librarians); - b) That they have shown some evidence of scholarly/professional development; or Academic Service; or Research, Scholarly or Creative Activity.
+For initial appointment, it requires relevant experience as a professional Librarian. - 3.2 A person appointed to this rank shall possess an ALA accredited Library Science degree and shall normally have a minimum of three (3) years of full-time experience as a professional Librarian or Archivist. - 3.3 Appointment to the rank of Librarian II will be granted only if a Librarian has demonstrated: - a) that they have achieved a demonstrated record of satisfactory performance in professional practice (see 3.2); and - b) that they have shown some evidence of scholarly/professional development; or Academic Service; or Research, Scholarly or Creative Activity.